 Colorado Advantage participants will be selected based on academic qualifications that would indicate their ability to be admitted into a CU-Boulder doctoral program.
 Applicants must be intending to apply for graduate admission in Fall 2015.

-Application deadline: Application review for next year's Colorado Advantage program will begin early September, 2014 and continue until the program is full.
+Application deadline: Application review for this year's Colorado Advantage program will begin in October, 2014 and continue until the program is full.

 The application to the Colorado Advantage consists of five components: